wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 ## Refresh mediation policies

-Choreo selectively generates and builds the mediation application code during component deployment depending on specific changes.
+{{ product_name }} selectively generates and builds the mediation application code during component deployment depending on specific changes.
 These changes include:

  - Addition, deletion, or modification of API resources.
  - Attachment, removal, or editing of API mediation policies.
  - Endpoint modifications via the **Develop** page.
  - Initial configuration or removal of backend endpoints or mutual TLS certificates.

-If none of the above changes occur during deployment, Choreo skips the code generation and build process of the mediation application.
+If none of the above changes occur during deployment, {{ product_name }} skips the code generation and build process of the mediation application.

 !!! info
     - If you want to enforce the code generation and build process of the mediation application in instances where the specified changes do not take place, you must turn on the **Refresh Mediation Policies** toggle when you configure and deploy the component.